thunderpush/thunderpush/README.rst

 Registers callback function that will receive incomming messages.
 You can register as many handlers you want.
 Handler function should accept one argument which is the message itself.

+Getting high CPU usage?
+^^^^^^^^^^^^^^^^^^^^^^^

+Before giving up on thunderpush, check it's logs and look for errors like this one `error: [Errno 24] Too many open files`.
+If you're seeing them, it means that you've reached the limit of open file descriptors on your system.
+The only thing you need to do is to raise the limit.
+Following SO answer will tell you how to do it: http://stackoverflow.com/a/4578356/250162 Then simply restart thunderpush, forget about the problem and get a cold one!